Academic Jargon; definitely helps to have a glossary

 Introductory Glossary on (Maya) archaeology, anthropology, etc.

-So below is a brief introductory glossary of a dozen words used by archaeologists.
-You could add another hundred, but lets start with at least a few.
+Below is a brief introductory glossary of a dozen words used by archaeologists.
+You could add another hundred, but let’s start with at least a few.
 If you are a student at a university you will meet many other specialists.

 anthropology, anthropologist: anthropology is the study of cultures, usually comparative.
 But also anthropology is a cover-word, so most universities have a Dept. of Anthropology (but not a Dept. of Ethnology).
 Within a typical Dept. of Anthropology is archaeology and ethnology, but many other topics may be included: even ecology, geography, etc. At Harvard I started in Architectural Sciences (since my father, grandfather, and older brother were all architects.
-But after my junior year living and working at Tikal, I switched to become an undergraduate student in the Dept of Anthropology, though my field work and my undergraduate BA thesis were pure archaeology.
+But after my junior year living and working on excavating and doing architectural drawings of Maya pyramids and palaces at Tikal, I switched to become an undergraduate student in the Dept of Anthropology, though my field work and my undergraduate BA thesis were pure archaeology.
 My MA degree was in the Dept. of Sociology and Anthropology at Brown University (not sure what it was really called back in that early era).
 But my MA thesis was on iconography of art of Teotihuacan and Maya civilization.
 My PhD dissertation was in the Dept. of Art History, University of Graz, Austria (Karl-Franzens Universitaet), in iconography, cosmology, and art history.
-Yet today (and for the recent decade) I have done research primarily in zoology (insects, water birds, pollinators, reptiles, felines, monkeys) and ethnobotany (edible and useful plants native to the Mayan areas of Guatemala and adjacent countries).
-Yet I have been more often a (visiting research) professor in advanced digital imaging and digital printing technology (at two universities simultaneously, BGSU in Ohio and UFM in Guatemala).
+Yet today (and for the recent decades) I have done research primarily in zoology (insects, water birds, pollinators, reptiles, felines, monkeys) and ethnobotany (edible and useful plants native to the Mayan areas of Guatemala and adjacent countries).
+Plus in past years I have been more often a (visiting research) professor in advanced digital imaging and digital printing technology (at two universities simultaneously, BGSU in Ohio and UFM in Guatemala).

 epigrapher, a person who studies epigraphy, or the writing system (usually of an ancient civilization).
 Scholars who study Olmec, Mayan hieroglyphic and other Mesoamerica writing are called epigraphers.